telerik/controlpanel-docs/introduction.md

 ## Forums

-You can visit the [Telerik Control Panel Forum](https://www.telerik.com/forums/telerik-control-panel) and leave us a feedback.
-Please notice that this method will take a bit longer to reach our documentation team.
+You can visit the [Telerik Control Panel Forum](https://www.telerik.com/forums/telerik-control-panel) and leave us feedback.
+Please note that this method will take a bit longer to reach our documentation team.
 However, if you need a fast reply from our support team, leaving feedback in the forum guarantees a support number for your suggestions and that we will follow up on it.

 Thank you for your contribution to the Telerik Control Panel Documentation!